jlopes60/pup-report/README.md

 To do this, you need to:

-1) have a local distribution to compile the sources
+1) have a local distribution to compile the sources (MiKTeX, TeX Live)

-2) use a convenient editor (TeXstudio, VS Code + LaTeX Workshop, TeXMaker
+2) use a convenient editor (VSCode + LaTeX Workshop, TeXMaker, TeXstudio

 ---